 Type 2 diabetes (also known as Type 2 diabetes mellitus or T2DM) was formerly known as “adult-onset diabetes” and “non-insulin-dependent diabetes.”
 These two terms are incorrect, as children and teens also get Type 2 diabetes, and, as previously mentioned, many people with Type 2 diabetes use insulin.

-Definition: Type 2 diabetes is not an autoimmune condition.
+Type 2 diabetes is not an autoimmune condition.
 Rather, it’s a chronic condition that affects how the body uses glucose.
-Type 2 diabetes generally results in part from insulin resistance, which means that the body has difficulty using insulin, along with abnormal insulin secretion.
+Type 2 diabetes generally results in part from insulin resistance, which means that the body has difficulty using insulin, along with impaired insulin secretion.
 As a result, glucose builds up in the bloodstream.
 Some people label Type 2 diabetes as being “not as serious” as Type 1 diabetes; however, both forms of diabetes are equally serious as they can both lead to complications, including heart disease, eye disease, kidney disease, and nerve damage.

 A combination of genetics and lifestyle factors can cause Type 2 diabetes by causing insulin resistance.
 If your parents or siblings have Type 2 diabetes, your chances of getting it are increased.
 In addition, being overweight, not doing enough physical activity, and eating an unhealthful diet of processed and sugary foods can raise your risk.